-- ➤ Do not attempt to change in particular, to increase the power of your drive or the maximum speed that it supports.
-Doing this may put yourself and others at risk, and you could also breach statutory regulations. - ➤ Do not open the drive unit yourself.
-The drive unit must only be repaired by qualified personnel using only original spare parts.
+- Do not open the drive unit yourself.
+The drive unit must be repaired only by qualified experts and only with original spare parts.
 This will ensure that the safety of the drive unit is maintained.
-Unauthorized opening of the drive unit will render warranty claims null and void. - ➤ All components fitted to the drive unit and all other components of the eBike drive (e.g. chainring, chainring receptacle, pedals) must only be replaced with identical components or components that have been specifically approved by the manufacturer for your eBike.
-This will protect the drive unit from overloading and becoming damaged. - ➤ Remove the battery from the eBike before beginning work (e.g. inspection, repair, assembly, maintenance, work on the chain, etc.) on the eBike, transporting it with a car or airplane, or storing it.
-Unintentional activation of the eBike system poses a risk of injury. - ► The push assistance function must only be used when pushing the eBike.
-There is a risk of injury if the wheels of the eBike are not in contact with the ground while using the push assistance.
+Unauthorized opening of the drive unit will void warranty claims. - All components attached to the drive unit and all other components of the eBike drive (e.g., the chain-wheel, chainwheel seat, pedals) may be replaced only with identical components or components specifically approved for your eBike by the bicycle manufacturer.
+This protects the drive unit against overload and damage. - Remove the battery pack from the eBike before beginning work (e.g. inspection, repair, assembly, maintenance, work on the chain, etc.) on the eBike, transporting it by car or plane, or storing it.
+Unintentional activation of the eBike system poses a risk of injury.